Table of Contents ×

 Even though videos are an effective way to share information with others, it’s not enough to rely on just one session per training.
 You see, the average person can only retain a mere 20% of what they learn after 30 days.

-A periodic training program aims to resolve this problem by refreshing the information into the training participants’ minds after a set period of time.
+A periodic training program aims to resolve this problem by refreshing the information in the training participants’ minds after a set period of time.

 Videos are especially effective when they are used in scenario-based training.
 The reason is that videos allow participants to visualize the scenarios.